M-Awad23/University-schedule-organizer/README.md

 - The application in the beginning will probably only be used to organize CIS courses. (still need to find a way to automate the process of data structuring for ALL specilizations)

-while backend and frontend are nearly done, this will be put on pause because structuring the database and linking the frontend to the backend is turning out to be very problematic
+while backend and frontend are nearly done, this will be put on hold because structuring the database and linking the frontend to the backend is turning out to be very problematic